EddCBen/Classifying-Textual-Data-with-pretrained-Vision-Models-through-Transfer-Learning-and-Data-Transforms/README.md

 This will create a "Ready_images-six2elev.pt" file in the current folder, containing 50k 50x50x3 Pytorch Tensors.
 Visualization of the image data is available through the "Data Visualization .ipynb" Jupyter Notebook.
+Guide for using DeepInsight to generate an image dataset through t-SNE projection can be found [here](https://github.com/alok-ai-lab/DeepInsight).
 ## Training

 ```